kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 ## Creativity is a muse.
 Treat it like one.
 - Give your creativity a name or something.
 Make it be a muse if that makes you feel less pressure.
 You’re trying to make yourself as receptive and open to the muse as possible.
 Keeping your mind engaged.
 If you’re in service to this other being this other entity, rather than responsible to yourself, I find it eases the pressure.
 This outside force wants to work through you, you just need to let it.
 It’s not about you failing to live up to your own god damn potential.
 - It’s a subtle but important distinction between being a genius, and having a genius.
 When artists are burdened with the label of “genius” they run the risk of losing the ability to take themselves lightly, or to create freely.
 Rather than being a genius, the Greeks and Romans both believed in the idea of an external daemon of creativity, a sort of house elf you lived within the walls of your home and aided you in your efforts.
 The Romans didn’t believe an exceptionally gifted person was a genius, they believed they had a genius.
+- Try to present yourself to your creativity as if you are sexy — as if you are somebody worth spending time with.
 - Take you out of yourself.
 - ^^ I am so obsessed with the above and I’ve heard others describe it as such
 - Present yourself well.
 Get dressed to do the work.